Population and Demographics of Monaco

 - Post-pandemic patterns - return of expatriate residents following COVID-19 restrictions

-- La Rousse Nord - northern residential area
+- La Rousse / Saint-Roman — residential area on the eastern edge

 Education and Qualifications